Dara Shikoh: Intellectual pursuits

 A page from the Majma-ul-Bahrain, Victoria Memorial, Calcutta.

-Dara Shikoh is widely renowned as an enlightened paragon of the harmonious coexistence of heterodox traditions on the Indian subcontinent.
+Dara Shikoh is widely renowned as interested in the Hindu traditions of the Indian subcontinent.
 He was an erudite champion of mystical religious speculation and a poetic diviner of syncretic cultural interaction among people of all faiths.
-This made him a heretic in the eyes of his orthodox younger brother and a suspect eccentric in the view of many of the worldly power brokers swarming around the Mughal throne.
+This made him a heretic in the eyes of his younger brother and a suspect eccentric in the view of many of the worldly power brokers swarming around the Mughal throne.
 Dara Shikoh was a follower of the Armenian Sufi-perennialist mystic Sarmad Kashani, as well as Lahore's famous Qadiri Sufi saint Mian Mir, whom he was introduced to by Mullah Shah Badakhshi (Mian Mir's spiritual disciple and successor).
 Mian Mir was so widely respected among all communities that he was invited to lay the foundation stone of the Golden Temple in Amritsar by the Sikhs.

 Dara Shikoh subsequently developed a friendship with the seventh Sikh Guru, Guru Har Rai.
 Dara Shikoh devoted much effort towards finding a common mystical language between Islam and Hinduism.
 Towards this goal he completed the translation of fifty Upanishads from their original Sanskrit into Persian in 1657 so that they could be studied by Muslim scholars.
 His translation is often called Sirr-i-Akbar ("The Greatest Mystery"), where he states boldly, in the introduction, his speculative hypothesis that the work referred to in the Qur'an as the "Kitab al-maknun" or the hidden book, is none other than the Upanishads.
 His most famous work, Majma-ul-Bahrain ("The Confluence of the Two Seas"), was also devoted to a revelation of the mystical and pluralistic affinities between Sufic and Vedantic speculation.
 The book was authored as a short treatise in Persian in 1654–55.

 In 1006 A.H, the prince had commissioned a translation of Yoga Vasistha, after both Vasistha and Rama appeared in his dream.
 Translation was undertaken by Nizam al-Din Panipati and came to be known as the Jug-Basisht, which has since become popular in Persia among intellectuals interested in Indo-Persian culture.
 The Safavid-era mystic Mir Findiriski (d.
 1641) commented on selected passages of Jug-Basisht.

 The library established by Dara Shikoh still exists on the grounds of Ambedkar University, Kashmiri Gate, Delhi, and is now run as a museum by Archaeological Survey of India after being renovated.